Perseus333/website/_blog/jekyll-first-plugin.md

 ## Configuring the Gemfile

-You might have seen that there is a file in the file tree without any extensions called `Gemfile`, this is the way that the gem manages its dependencies.
+You might have seen that there is a file in the file tree without any file extensions called `Gemfile`, this is the way that the gem manages its dependencies.

 A typical Gemfile might look like this: